The Ipe file format

 a (arcto) (1 matrix argument, 1 point argument):

-add an elliptic arc, on the ellipse describe by the matrix, from current position to given point.
+add an elliptic arc, on the ellipse described by the matrix, from current position to given point.

 add a cardinal cubic spline through the given points and the given tension.
 (The definition of the tension in the literature varies.
 Ipe’s tangent is the factor by which the vector from previous to next point is multiplied to obtain the tangent vector at this point.
 So 0.5 corresponds to the Catmull-Rom spline.)